openhealthcare/opal/doc/docs/reference/upgrading.md

 javascript) code that directly saves to this API endpoint rather than using the OPAL JS `Episode` services should work immediately when re-pointed at the new URL.

+The signature of the EditItemCtrl has been updated - this modal controller no longer takes an `options` argument, rather it uses the new 0.7.x `referencedata` and `metadata` services.
+Applications that call EditItemCtrl directly should look to update the `resolves` option they were passing to `$modal.open`.
+(Alternatively, developers should consider refactoring to use the new `recordEditor` API.)

 ### 5.x -> 6.x

 #### Upgrading OPAL